We’ve been putting Quest Pro through its paces since the weekend – here’s what we think.

 There is one downside to Touch Pro however.
 When you pick them up, syncing coordinate spaces between the headset and controllers takes a few seconds.
 Tracking works in this time, but it’s not in the correct position.
 This adds a new (albeit short) delay from putting on the headset to being able to properly use it and just feels downright janky compared to Quest 2.
 Meta needs to significantly speed this up with software updates.
 If that’s not possible, the company should track the controllers as objects using computer vision as a temporary placeholder until alignment, or it could have included a few infrared LEDs on the surface of the controller to help.

 Quest Pro also supports controller-free hand tracking.
-The reliability and stability are noticeably improved from the mainline Quests, likely due to the higher resolution tracking cameras.
+The reliability and stability are slightly improved from the mainline Quests, likely due to the higher resolution tracking cameras.
 Trying Meta’s First Hand demo on Quest Pro feels like a glimpse of the kind of future VR that will reach hundreds of millions of people, if not billions.
-As long as you’re in decent lighting conditions, this is the first time hand tracking feels truly ready for primetime in a shipping consumer product.
+However, the quality degrades significantly in all but ideal lighting conditions, another downside of the loss of the depth sensor.

 Hand tracking also now works when your hands are to your side, but there’s a dead zone between the front cameras and side cameras, so other people will see your avatar’s hands awkwardly snap when you bring them back in front of you.